DerekvdVen/maresme-county-gloria/README.md

 # maresme-county-gloria

 Welcome to my repository for a technical exercise at Earthpulse.
-The repository shows a flood analysis using radar data and uses an API to retrieve the results from the analysis.
+The repository shows a flood analysis using radar data and uses an API to retrieve the results of the analysis.
 Some key things to check out:
 - app/ - The api and processing code
 - tests/ - unit tests for the app
 - presentation/ - pwpt and pdf presentation of the process